Results of the Work – 1/23/19

-So thanks for your prayers for the ministry and for evangelism today if you had a chance, God blessed the work.
+So thanks for your prayers for the ministry and for evangelism today.
+God blessed.

 In Him,